 Several cool organizations hire people to pick up and deliver goods to busy (or lazy) customers.
 One example is Postmates.
 You can run errands for users of the app by picking up goods at the local drug store, getting a large pie from that wonderful hometown pizzeria, or running to get some supplies from the local hardware store.
 Another opportunity that is similar is with the grocery delivery service Instacart, where they have jobs for shoppers, people managing the checkout process, and delivery drivers.
-A couple of other options to look into further include Doordash, Favor, and GrubHub.
+A few other options to look into further include Doordash, Favor, GrubHub, and Uber EATS.

 3) Errands, Task, and Support Services

 Who couldn’t use a personal assistant on the fly at one point or another?
 I know I could!
 Well, lucky for you, if you are a good helper, there are ways for you to make an extra buck.
 You can complete tasks and serve as someone’s personal assistant with Fancy Hands, volunteer to complete errands and chores via Task Rabbit; pick up and drop off someone’s dry cleaning with Rinse; help people move by joining Dolly; put your cleaning or fix-it skills to work with Handy; keep someone’s lawn and landscaping looking amazing with Lawn Love; or bid for freelance work via sites like Upwork.
 The possibilities for these types of tasks seem endless!